Identifying Risk In BDCs - The Goldman Sachs BDC Example

 |686 bps

-The annualized interest expense number of 3.60% is very low - and that assists in have a much better than sector average NII/TII ratio.
+The annualized interest expense number of 3.60% is very low - and that assists in having a much better-than-sector average NII/TII ratio.
 The cost of the credit facility is really low.
 It is logical that GSBD gets an assist from being part of the Goldman Sachs family.
 I believe this shows up both in the lower cost of debt and in the valuation of the equity.
-The intangible asset of a well known name results in tangible benefits.
+The intangible asset of a well-known name results in tangible benefits.

 The Red Flag Check-list For GSBD - where a fail is worse than average and a double fail is close to the worst in the sector.